-Set up bins in convenient places for people to deposit recyclables at your school.
+Set up bins with signs in convenient places for people to deposit recyclables at your school.
 This type of program can involve all students, encourage daily recycling and maximize revenues.

 With this method, students, parents and other local residents can drop off recyclables at your school on a permanent basis.
 This will require investing in recycling bins and designating a convenient location.

 For help starting a program, please call the following numbers: